What is shoulder pain?

 If these measures don’t provide enough information, your provider may order an MRI or X-ray.
 These diagnostic imaging procedures provide a closer look at your bones, tendons, and ligaments.

-Treatment of shoulder pain depends on the severity of your symptoms and the underlying cause.
+Treatment depends on the severity of your symptoms and the underlying cause.
 Whenever possible, the team at Restore Osteo of Colorado uses minimally invasive, integrative treatments to relieve pain and improve mobility.

 Your provider might recommend treatment with: